-Two programs funded by the federal government can assist with the cost of phone and internet service.
-Qualified consumers can apply for both programs:
+Programs funded by the federal government can assist with the cost of phone and internet service.

 - Lifeline (assistance for phone and internet service)